User Guide: OONI Probe Mobile App

 Step 2.
 Tap Test options in the settings.

-Step 4.
-Tap Website categories to test (in the “Websites” section of the “Test options” setting).
+Step 3.
+Tap Website categories to test

 You will now see the 30 categories of websites that OONI Probe tests by default.
 All of these categories are enabled.